poc-examples/secrets-management/README.md

 ## Prerequisites

-- **Blank OpenShift Cluster**: Have a fresh OpenShift cluster installed before attempting to create these reference patterns.
+- **Blank OpenShift Cluster** - Have a fresh OpenShift cluster installed before attempting to create these reference patterns.

 ## Getting Started